ash-project/ash_mysql/documentation/topics/development/migrations-and-tasks.md

 ## Tasks

-Ash comes with its own tasks, and AshSqlite exposes lower level tasks that you can use if necessary.
-This guide shows the process using `ash.*` tasks, and the `ash_sqlite.*` tasks are illustrated at the bottom.
+Ash comes with its own tasks, and AshMysql exposes lower level tasks that you can use if necessary.
+This guide shows the process using `ash.*` tasks, and the `ash_mysql.*` tasks are illustrated at the bottom.

 ## Basic W## Basic Workflow